United Way of Metropolitan Chicago Inc

 Board Emeritus Members: David R. Casper, Deborah L. DeHaas, Cheryl A. Francis, Lester H. McKeever Jr., E. Scott Santi, Frederick H. Waddell

-Leadership Philosophy: In CEO Sean Garrett's statement on equity and justice, he emphasized: "We can't change the history of our city, and how it has shaped the inequities, but we can take responsibility for the future."
+Leadership Philosophy: In CEO Sean Garrett's statement on equity and justice, he emphasised: "We can't change the history of our city, and how it has shaped the inequities, but we can take responsibility for the future."
 He further stated, "We also know that our words will not be enough.
-It's what we do that matters," signaling United Way's commitment to action over rhetoric and tangible community impact.
+It's what we do that matters," signalling United Way's commitment to action over rhetoric and tangible community impact.

 Application Process & Timeline